ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 <figcaption style="text-align:center">The image is adopted from the [paper](https://arxiv.org/abs/1412.5474).</figcaption>
 </figure>

 One should notice that if the standard convolution filter is a rank-1 filter, such filter can always be separated into cross-products of three 1D filters.
 But this is a strong condition and the intrinsic rank of the standard filter is higher than one in practice.
-As pointed out in the [paper](https://arxiv.org/abs/1412.5474) “As the difficulty of classification problem increases, the more number of leading components is required to solve the problem… Learned filters in deep networks have distributed eigenvalues and applying the separation directly to the filters results in significant information loss.”
+As pointed out in the [paper](https://arxiv.org/abs/1412.5474) “As the difficulty of classification problem increases, the more number of leading components is required to solve the problem...
+Learned filters in deep networks have distributed eigenvalues and applying the separation directly to the filters results in significant information loss.”

 To alleviate such problem, the [paper](https://arxiv.org/abs/1412.5474) restricts connections in receptive fields so that the model can learn 1D separated filters upon training.
 The paper claims that by training with flattened networks that consists of consecutive sequence of 1D filters across all directions in 3D space provides comparable performance as standard convolutional networks, with much less computation costs due to the significant reduction of learning parameters.